Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Experiments

-\mypar{Comparison to the state-of-the-art} Although comparing classification results across models with different implementation details is particularly problematic in few-shot learning as previously stated, it is still of interest to show how well our results are in general, compared to the relevant state-of-the-art methods.
-Table \ref{tab:tableSotaMini} and Table \ref{tab:tableSotaTiered} present the results of FSL methods (upper half) and semantic FSL methods (lower half), on MiniImageNet and TieredImageNet datasets respectively.
-First, we observe that our modernized PN baselines are strong baselines, outperforming many other more recently proposed approaches.
-Second, our final model outperforms all methods in FSL and semantic FSL categories on both MiniImageNet and TieredImageNet datasets.
-Not surprisingly, the most significant improvements are observed in the 1-shot settings on both datasets in comparison to the uni-modal (non-semantic) approaches since a single training sample is often insufficient and semantic prior becomes most valuable in this setting.
-Overall, the results highlight the value of semantic priming for few-shot learning.
+\mypar{Comparison to the state-of-the-art} Although comparing classification results across models with different implementation details is particularly problematic in few-shot learning as previously discussed and shown in the literature, it is still of interest to show how well our results are in general compared to the relevant state-of-the-art methods.
+Table \ref{tab:tableSotaMini} and Table \ref{tab:tableSotaTiered} present the results of ResNet-12 based FSL methods (upper half) and semantic FSL methods (lower half) on MiniImageNet and TieredImageNet datasets, respectively.
+While we exclude completely incomparable results, such as those based on different backbones or transductive models, the results need to be interpreted with caution due to remaining implementation and model selection differences.
+From the tables, we first observe that our modernized PN baselines appear to be strong baselines, outperforming many other more recently proposed approaches.
+Second, our final model seems to outperform several methods in FSL and semantic FSL categories on both MiniImageNet and TieredImageNet datasets.
+Not surprisingly, the most significant improvements are observed in the 1-shot settings on both datasets compared to the uni-modal (non-semantic) approaches since a single training sample is often insufficient, and semantic prior becomes most valuable in this setting.
+We also observe that the results reported for the uni-modal models in Zhang \etal~\cite{iept} and Wertheimer \etal~\cite{frn} are higher compared to ours in the $5$-shot setting.
+Here, we note that the approach in \cite{iept} has fundamental differences, including a rotation based augmentation scheme that provides orientation-enriched prototypes and additionally two integrated self-supervised training tasks, which render the results not directly comparable.
+Similarly, the approach in \cite{frn} differs fundamentally as it relies on spatially-structured convolutional feature representations instead of vector-space embeddings and a feature reconstruction driven class prediction scheme designed for the convolutional features.
+Overall, the results highlight the potential value of semantic priming to address the limitations of few-shot learning partially.